Canoe: Americas

 Many indigenous peoples of the Americas built bark canoes.
-They were usually skinned with birch bark over a light wooden frame, but other types could be used if birch was scarce.
-At a typical length of 14 ft and weight of 50 lb, the canoes were light enough to be portaged, yet could carry a lot of cargo, even in shallow water.
+They were usually skinned with birchbark over a light wooden frame, but other types could be used if birch was scarce.
+At a typical length of 14 ft and weight of 50 lb, the canoes were light enough to be portaged, yet could carry a useful amount cargo, even in shallow water.
 Although susceptible to damage from rocks, they are easily repaired.
 Their performance qualities were soon recognized by early European settler colonials, and canoes played a key role in the exploration of North America, with Samuel de Champlain canoeing as far as the Georgian Bay in 1615.

 In 1603 a canoe was brought to Sir Robert Cecil's house in London and rowed on the Thames by Virginian Indians from Tsenacommacah.
 In 1643 David Pietersz. de Vries recorded a Mohawk canoe in Dutch possession at Rensselaerswyck capable of transporting 225 bushels of maize.
 René de Bréhant de Galinée, a French missionary who explored the Great Lakes in 1669, declared: "The convenience of these canoes is great in these waters, full of cataracts or waterfalls, and rapids through which it is impossible to take any boat.
-When you reach them you load canoe and baggage upon your shoulders and go overland until the navigation is good; and then you put your canoe back into the water, and embark again.
+When you reach them you load canoe and baggage upon your shoulders and go overland until the navigation is good; and then you put your canoe back into the water, and embark again."
 American painter, author and traveler George Catlin wrote that the bark canoe was "the most beautiful and light model of all the water crafts that ever were invented".

 The first explorer to cross the North American continent, Alexander Mackenzie, used canoes extensively, as did David Thompson and the Lewis and Clark Expedition.

-In the North American fur trade the Hudson's Bay Company's voyageurs used three types of canoe:
+In the North American fur trade, the Hudson's Bay Company's voyageurs used three types of canoe: